irsyadf27/mvp_base-retrofit-rx-realm-/README.md

 # mvp_base-retrofit-rx-realm-
-base architekture for android.
+base mvp architecture for android.
 I used mvp with retrofit, rx, realm